rathorearvind19/fastSCA/README.md

 All these attacks can be conducted in time domain (usual time-domain CPA/DPA) and in freq. domain to break desynchronization/misalignment based countermeasures.

-NOTE: contains vectorized (matrix) operations to speed up the correlation computation.
+NOTE 1: contains vectorized (matrix) operations to speed up the correlation computation.
 Uses numpy's einsum function optimized for vector/matrix multiply/other operations.
 Please read this article for more details - https://obilaniu6266h16.wordpress.com/2016/02/04/einstein-summation-in-numpy/

 HOW TO RUN: